Wedge-tailed sabrewing

-The wedge-tailed sabrewing (Pampa pampa) is a species of hummingbird in the "emeralds", tribe Trochilini of subfamily Trochilinae.
+The wedge-tailed sabrewing (Pampa curvipennis) is a species of hummingbird in the "emeralds", tribe Trochilini of subfamily Trochilinae.
 It is found in Belize, Guatemala, Mexico, and possibly Honduras.
+Two subspecies have sometimes been treated as separate species, the curve-winged sabrewing and the long-tailed sabrewing.

-Taxonomy and systematics
+Taxonomy

+The wedge-tailed sabrewing was formally described in 1830 under the binomial name Trochilus curvipennis by the German accountant Wilhelm Deppe in a price list of specimens that had been collected in Mexico by Wilhelm's brother Ferdinand Deppe.
+The specific epithet combines the Latin curvus meaning "curved" with -pennis meaning "-winged".
+The wedge-tailed sabrewing is now placed with the rufous sabrewing in the genus Pampa that was introduced in 1854 by German naturalist Ludwig Reichenbach.

-The taxonomy of the wedge-tailed sabrewing is unsettled.
-It was formerly placed in the genus Campylopterus.
+This species was formerly placed in the genus Campylopterus.
 A molecular phylogenetic study published in 2014 found that the genus Campylopterus was polyphyletic.
-In the revised classification to create monophyletic genera, the wedge-tailed sabrewing was moved to the resurrected genus Pampa by some taxonomic systems.
+In the revised classification to create monophyletic genera, the wedge-tailed sabrewing was moved to the resurrected genus Pampa.

-The International Ornithological Committee (IOC) adopted the split of C. curvipennis into three species of sabrewings, the wedge-tailed (Pampa pampa), curve-winged (P. curvipennis), and long-tailed (P. excellens).
-It treats each as monotypic.
-The North American Classification Committee of the American Ornithological Society and the Clements taxonomy adopted long-tailed sabrewing as P. excellens.
-They adopted the wedge-tailed as P. curvipennis and assigned IOC's wedge-tailed and curve-winged to it as subspecies.
-BirdLife International's Handbook of the Birds of the World (HBW) was the most conservative.
-It retained the binomial Campylopterus curvipennis for the wedge-tailed sabrewing with the three taxa as subspecies.

-This article follows the IOC treatment of a monotypic wedge-tailed sabrewing.